Enriching Early Literacy Experiences with Infants and Toddlers

 EELE References

-Copyright © Copyright by The University of Oklahoma Board of Regents, on behalf of Center for Early Childhood Professional Development References Committee on Integrating the Science of Early Childhood Development.
+Copyright© Copyright by The University of Oklahoma Board of Regents, on behalf of Center for Early Childhood Professional Development References Committee on Integrating the Science of Early Childhood Development.
 From neurons to neighborhoods: The science of early childhood development.
 Washington, D.C.: National Academies Press; 2000.
 Dickinson DK.
-Putting the pieces together: Impact of preschool…
+Putting the pieces together: Impact of preschool on…

 EELE Post-Test